BuongiornoTexas/pwdusage/README.md

 # Setup

-TODO: Assuming there is user support and enthusiasm for the usage engine, it should be integrated into the main pypowerwall codebase.
-Until that time, users will either need to prepare a custom docker image, or follow the ["Installation for test users"](#installation-for-developmenttesting) instructions below to setup a stand alone pypowerwall server instance for running the usage engine.
+TODO: Set up docker container for microservice.
+Until this is done time, users will either need to prepare a custom docker image, or follow the ["Installation for test users"](#installation-for-developmenttesting) instructions below to setup a stand alone pypowerwall server instance for running the usage engine.

 # Configuration